TGAC/SingleCellSchemas/README.md

 - `dist`: contains the output files generated from the conversion process.

-- `schemas/xlsx`: contains the xlsx base versions of the schema.
+- `schemas`: contains the xlsx base versions of the schema.

-- `utils`: contains Python helper scripts to convert base Excel files into formats such as HTML, XML and Excel.
+- `utils`: contains Python helper scripts to convert the base XLSX file into formats such as HTML, XML and XLSX.

-The `update_and_convert_schema.py` script is responsible for updating the Excel base schema files located in the `schemas/xlsx` directory and generating corresponding JSON files based on these Excel files.
+The `update_and_convert_schema.py` script is responsible for updating the XLSX base schema files located in the `schemas` directory and generating corresponding YAML and JSON files based on the XLSX file.
 The script is located in the `utils` directory.

-The main script, `convert.py`, is used to convert the Excel schema into Excel, XML, html and JSON files according to the namespace prefix.
+The main script, `convert.py`, is used to convert the XLSX schema into XLSX, XML, html and JSON files according to the namespace prefix.
 It is found in the project root directory.

 > **Important note**:
-Please do not directly modify the base JSON files in the `schemas/json directory`.
-To make changes, update the `data` worksheet in one of the base Excel files located in the `schemas/xlsx` directory.
+Please do not directly modify the base YAML and JSON files in the `schemas` directory.
+To make changes, update the `data` worksheet in `base_sc_schemas.xlsx` spreadsheet located in the `schemas` directory.

-After making changes to the Excel files, run the `update_and_convert_schema.py` script in the `utils` directory to regenerate and update the JSON schema files.
+After making changes to the base XLSX file, run the `update_and_convert_schema.py` script in the `utils` directory to regenerate and update the YAML and JSON files.
 To run the update script, execute in the terminal - `python3 utils/update_and_convert_schema.py`.

 **Abbreviations**: